connectaman/iim-mysql-training/Aggregration  or Groups/logical_operator.md

 ('Harry Potter and the Sorcerer''s Stone', 'J.K.
 Rowling', 'Fantasy', 1997), ('Animal Farm', 'George Orwell', 'Dystopian', 1945), ('The Lord of the Rings', 'J.R.R.
 Tolkien', 'Fantasy', 1954);

+Select * from books
+WHERE publication_year >= 1950 AND genre = 'Fiction';

+-- Retrieve books published before 1950 or belonging to the 'Dystopian' genre

+-- Retrieve books written by 'George Orwell' or published after 1960

+-- Retrieve books written after 1900 and before 1975

+-- Count how many books are there in each genre

 ```